ChewbaccaCookie/dhbw-ma-programmieren-1-sourcecode/README.md

 The code used in lectures can be found in the `lecture-code` directory.
 Navigate through the directory to explore various topics covered in the lectures.

+### Tasks
+All tasks are located in the `tasks` directory.
+Each task is located in a separate directory and contains a `task.md` file with the task description and source code or a `solution.md` file with the solution to the task.

 ## Getting Started

 To get started with the source code, clone this repository using the following command: